survival-lumc/ValidationCompRisks/Prediction_CSC.md

 </tbody>
 </table>

-The AIC and the graphical check suggested a potential linear relation between the continuous predictors (age and size) and the cause-specific hazards (breast cancer recurrence and non recurrence mortality).
+Both the graphical comparison and the AIC comparison suggested no relevant departure from linear relations between the continuous predictors (age and size) and the cause-specific hazards (recurrence and non-recurrence mortality).

-### 1.3 Model development - first check - the proportional subdistribution hazard assumption
+### 1.3 Checking proportional hazards assumption

-We now examine the fits in a more careful way by checking the proportionality of the cause-specific hazards of the Cox proportional hazard regression models.
+We now examine the fits further by checking the proportionality of the cause-specific hazards of the models.

 ``` r
 zp_csc1 <- cox.zph(fit_csc1, transform = "identity")
 par(las = 1, xaxs = "i", yaxs = "i")
 # c(bottom, left, top, right)
 oldpar <- par(mfrow = c(2, 2), mar = c(5, 6.1, 3.1, 1))